The Next Generation Science Standards (NGSS) emphasize the importance of using phenomena to drive teaching and learning.

 Investigative phenomena are what students observe as a result of testing answers to questions about the anchor phenomena, or what is observed as a result of prototyping solutions to the problem identified in that anchor phenomena.
 In other words, the investigative phenomenon is an offshoot of the anchor phenomenon.

 When choosing phenomena, think about the anchor phenomenon first because it will give the lesson that overarching focus.
-Then hone in on the investigative phenomena that will form the true meat of each lesson.
+Then hone in on the investigative phenomena that will form the true meat when implemented into the flow of each lesson.

 One of the key points about investigative phenomena is that students must be able to observe them as a result of their investigation.
 And in order to observe something in their investigations, they need to be able to investigate; they need to be given an opportunity to run with their own idea and apply the science and engineering practices in a logical framework.